Does TRT Increase Heart Attack Risk?

 The subject of 'testosterone' is often surrounded by negative connotations and societal judgments.

 The common perception of bodybuilders is often linked to those who misuse steroids, resulting in an exaggerated and unhealthy appearance.
-These individuals may appear on the verge of a cardiovascular event, with their bulging veins and excessive muscle mass.
+These individuals may appear to be on the verge of a cardiovascular event, with bulging veins and excessive muscle mass.

 Despite occasional news reports of bodybuilders abusing steroids and experiencing heart issues, there is a common misconception that testosterone replacement therapy (TRT) poses the same risks.
 However, when administered under the supervision of knowledgeable doctors, TRT can be a safe and effective treatment option for people with low testosterone levels.